The Smoothability of Normal Crossings Symplectic Varieties: Main construction

 \section{Main construction}

-Let $(X_I,\om_I)_{I\in\cP^*(N)}$ be an SC symplectic configuration as in Definition~\ref{SCC_dfn} and Theorem~\ref{SympSum_thm} which satisfies the smoothability condition~\eref{SympSumCond_e} and $\hb$ be a homotopy class of trivializations of the associated line bundle as in~\eref{PsiDfn_e}.
-By the $B\!=\!\{\tn{pt}\}$ case of Proposition~\ref{SCC_prp}, we can assume that the SC symplectic configuration $(X_I,\om_I)_{I\in\cP^*(N)}$ admits a regularization~$\fR$ as in Definition~\ref{SCCregul_dfn}\ref{SCCreg_it} and an $\fR$-compatible isomorphism
+Let $\X$ be an SC symplectic configuration as in~\eref{SCCdfn_e} which satisfies~\eref{SympSumCond_e} and $\hb$ be a homotopy class of trivializations of the associated line bundle~\eref{PsiDfn_e}.
+By the $B\!=\!\{\tn{pt}\}$ case of Proposition~\ref{SCC_prp}, we can assume that this SC symplectic configuration admits a regularization~$\fR$ as in~\eref{SCCregdfn_e0} and an $\fR$-compatible trivialization~$\Phi$ of the complex line bundle $\cO_{\fR;X_{\prt}}(X_{\eset})$ as in Definition~\ref{Phicomp_dfn}.\\